-Students receiving educational benefits from the Veteran's Administration (VA) must maintain satisfactory progress and attendance for any degree program.
+Students receiving educational benefits from the Veterans Affairs (VA) must maintain satisfactory progress and attendance for any degree program.
 Veterans placed on academic termination may not be eligible for continued benefits.
-Trinity notifies the Veteran's Administration of students on suspension status and of changes in enrollment status.
+Trinity notifies the Veterans Affairs of students on suspension status and of changes in enrollment status.
 Students are responsible for notifying the certifying official at Trinity of any reduction or termination of school attendance and for any overpayment of benefits resulting from a change in enrollment.